kevinzunigacuellar/web/src/content/blog/dark-mode-in-astro.md

 title: Add dark mode to Astro with Tailwind CSS
 description: In this guide, you will learn how to add perfect dark mode to your Astro project using Tailwind CSS and the prefers-color-scheme media query
 pubDate: 2022-05-04
-updatedDate: 2023-03-13
+updatedDate: 2023-06-04
 hero: "./images/astro_dark.png"
 heroAlt: "The logo of Astro and Tailwind CSS"
 ---

-A great way to make your website more accessible is to add dark mode.
-In this guide, we will learn how to implement perfect dark mode to your Astro project using TailwindCSS.
+Adding a dark mode to your website is a great way to improve accessibility.
+In this guide, we will learn how to implement a perfect dark mode in your Astro project using Tailwind CSS.
+You can use any framework you prefer, but we will be using Preact for the UI creation.

-To create the UI we will use preact but feel free to use any other framework of your preference.

-## 🧑‍💻 Getting started
+## Getting Started

-Start a new Astro project:
+To begin, create a new Astro project:

 ```sh
 npm create astro@latest
 ```

-Install the tailwindcss and preact integrations:
+Next, install the TailwindCSS and Preact integrations:

 ```sh
 npm install -D @astrojs/tailwind @astrojs/preact
 npm install preact
 ```

-Add both integrations to your `astro.config.mjs`
+Add both integrations to your `astro.config.mjs` file:

 ```js title="astro.config.mjs"
 import { defineConfig } from "astro/config";